Danzel7/VSTranslate-2.0/README.md

 ## Instructions

 - Use the search box to filter by label
 - Edit a translation using the input and hit enter (saved should appear)
-- Used sample data (was having problems with the api end points)
 - Browserify library included to allow for require to be used in js and vue files